 Trying a glass of the world’s cheapest beer

 While being at the home of famous Bia Hoi- the cheapest and the most awesome beer in the world, to refuse to try is absolutely a crime.
-With around 20 cent per giant glass, you are able to drink all night and end up with a bill of maximum 5 dollars.
-The beer is brewed locally everyday (which means it’s totally fresh), and is a perfect drink on a hot summers day.
+With around 20 cents per giant glass, you are able to drink all night and end up with a bill of a maximum of 5 dollars.
+The beer is brewed locally every day (which means it’s totally fresh) and is a perfect drink on a hot summers day.
 Best tasted while sitting on a small plastic chair on street corner, such as Beer Corner in Hanoi but can be found all over the country if you look hard enough.

 Lighting a lantern in Hoi An

 Lying along the banks of Thu Bon river, the ancient town Hoi An is so pretty with numbers of older houses and full of color coming from the lanterns that it can be difficult to believe it’s all for real.
 You can enjoy the feeling of being in an old-school romantic movie by buying paper lanterns on the main bridge or anywhere along the river, lighting them and setting them to sail down the river.
 Walking through the pedestrianized streets, which smell of incense and fresh flowers (that grow up the side of the ancient buildings), then lighting a lantern and watching them go with the river flows, you get the immediate feeling you are in a very special place.